How to make a spring wreath step by step tutorial with Bex Partidge of inspirational Botanical Tales

 • A ribbon to hang your wreath

-How to make your wreath step by step
+How to make your spring wreath step by step

 1 Begin by gathering your foliage and preparing by cutting them down in to smaller branches.
 I tend to leave the flower stems long and cut them as I go but for the foliage it’s quicker to have them pre-prepared.